Grace Yu, MD

 Women's health including prenatal care, pediatrics, office-based procedures, whole family care, LGBTQ care

-Dr. Harrison is a teaching faculty of the O’Connor Family Medicine Residency Program.
+Dr. Harrison is a teaching faculty member of the Stanford Health Care - O’Connor Hospital Family Medicine Residency Program and medical director of the Indian Health Center Family Medicine Center (residency continuity clinic).
 After practicing at Santa Clara Valley Medical Center, where she helped found its Department of Family Medicine and served as its interim department chair, she returned to O’Connor in 2016.
 She has special interests in women’s health, prenatal care, care of children, office based procedures, care of whole families, and LGBTQ care.
 She has a background in public health and enjoys working with patients and communities to improve health at the personal and community-wide levels.
 In her spare time, she enjoys playing Ultimate Frisbee, hiking, camping, and exploring the outdoors with her family.

 Annie Chern, MD